-At the home of Dr. and Mrs. Ellis Bonime, 158 Seminole Avenue, on the evening of Oct.
+At the home of Dr. and Mrs. Ellis Bonime, 158 Seminole Avenue, of the evening of Oct.
 19, a musicale was given by the auxiliary for the benefit of the hospital.
-The artists who contributed their services were Gertrude Bonime.
-Berty Jenny, Virginia K. Richards and Editha Messer.
+The artists who contributed their services were Gertrude Bonime, Virginia K. Richards and Editha Messer.
+Berty Jenny,